Microsoft and OpenAI propose automating U.S. tech export controls

 - AI techniques to “more dexterously” identify and restrict problematic end users or uses by continuously improving to incorporate government policy changes or observations from unauthorized user or use attempts.
 Microsoft and OpenAI cite GPT-3, a large neural language model trained on a range of internet data to complete texts that users enter, an example of such a technique already in development.
 (Notably, Microsoft recently agreed to exclusively license GPT-3 from OpenAI.)

 Microsoft and OpenAI suggest that these methods combined could lay the groundwork for systems that secure supply chains and protect critical infrastructure.
-They also posit that they could encourage industry corporate social responsibility to ensure technologies aren’t used in “destructive and dangerous” ways
+They also posit that they could encourage industry corporate social responsibility to ensure technologies aren’t used in “destructive and dangerous” ways.

 “For example, OpenAI is working collaboratively with its customers on AI-driven systems to direct model outputs so that they conform to customer expectations and OpenAI’s mission that AI benefit all of humanity, such as being able to provide reliable safeguards against user-generated hate speech,” O’Neal wrote.
 “And Microsoft has long publicly supported regulations on the use of facial recognition technology and has committed to self-enforce similar restrictions based on our Facial Recognition Principles.
 More recently, Microsoft imposed gating restrictions on its Custom Neural Voice service, a synthetic voice generating technology with incredible benefits, such as allowing people with degenerative diseases to preserve and project their own voices from a computing device when they can no longer speak.”

 Microsoft and OpenAI’s comments come not only in response to the Export Control Reform Act, but after a surge in tech nationalism globally.
-China imposed new rules around tech exports, with the country’s Ministry of Commerce adding 23 items to its restricted list including technologies such as personal information push services based on data analysis and AI interactive interface technology.
+China imposed new rules around tech exports, with the country’s Ministry of Commerce adding 23 items to its restricted list, including technologies such as personal information push services based on data analysis and AI interactive interface technology.
 And following Nvidia’s announcement earlier this year that it intends to acquire U.K.-based chipmaker Arm, the majority of U.K.-area IT experts said that the government should intervene to protect the country’s tech sector, according to a survey from the industry’s professional body (The Chartered Institute for IT).

 You can't solo security COVID-19 game security report: Learn the latest attack trends in gaming.
 Access here